 The Wyoming Business Council has created a comprehensive guide to business permitting and licensing.
 It’s a helpful resource to help you understand the various requirements that might apply to your business.

 To stay in good standing and to operate legally in the state of Wyoming, businesses must stay up to date on their report and tax filing requirements.
 Business owners should ask their attorneys and tax professionals if they are unsure of the obligations they need to fulfill to maintain corporate compliance.
-One convenient way to keep track of future filings by using CorpNet’s B.I.Z.
-(Business Information Zone).
+One convenient way to keep track of future filings by using CorpNet’s Compliance Portal.
 The free online portal makes it easy to track deadlines for license renewals, annual reports, and more.